 - 6.1 Place freshly drawn blood into 15- or 50-mL conical centrifuge tubes, add an equal volume of room-temperature PBS and mix well. - 6.2 Slowly layer the Ficoll-Paque solution underneath the blood/PBS mixture by placing the tip of the pipet containing Ficoll-Paque at the bottom of the blood sample tube.
 Alternatively, the blood/PBS mixture may be slowly layered over the Ficoll-Paque solution.
 Use 3 mL of Ficoll-Paque solution per 4 mL of blood/PBS mixture.
-For example, use 15mL of Ficoll-Paque solution per 20mL of diluted blood.
-Note: To maintain Ficoll-blood interface it is helpful to hold the tube at a 45° angle. - 6.3 Centrifuge 30 min at 900 x g, 18-20°C, without brake.Note: for certain models of the centrifuge it may be advisable to set up acceleration speed to minimum - 6.4 Using a sterile pipet, remove the upper layer containing plasma and platelets and discard it. - 6.5 Using a fresh sterile pipet, transfer the mononuclear cell layer into another centrifuge tube. - 6.6 Wash cells by adding an excess of HBSS and centrifuging for 10 min at 400 x g, 18-20°C. The HBSS volume should be ~3 times the volume of mononuclear layer.
+For example, when using 50 mL conical tubes overlay 20 mL of diluted blood over 15 mL of Ficoll-Paque solution.
+To maintain Ficoll-blood interface it is helpful to hold the tube at a 45° angle. - 6.3 Centrifuge 30 min at 900xg, 18-20°C, without brake.

+Note: For certain types of centrifuges it may be advisable to set acceleration speed to minimum as well. - 6.4 Using a sterile pipet, remove the upper layer containing plasma and platelets and discard. - Using a fresh sterile pipet, transfer the mononuclear cell layer into another centrifuge tube.

+- 6.6 Wash cells by adding an excess of HBSS and centrifuging for 10 min at 400xg, 18-20°C. The HBSS volume should be ~3 times the volume of mononuclear layer.

 Note: Usually 4 mL of blood/PBS mixture results in ~ 2 mL of mononuclear layer and requires at least 6 mL of HBSS for the wash step.
-We use 10 mL of HBSS per each 2 mL of cells. - 6.7 Discard supernatant and repeat wash step one more time.

-6.8 Resuspend cells in complete RPMI-1640 medium.
+We use 10 mL of HBSS per each 2 mL of cells. - 6.7 Discard supernatant and repeat wash step once more. - 6.8 Resuspend cells in complete RPMI-1640 medium.
 Dilute cells 1:5 or 1:10 with trypan blue, count cells and determine viability using trypan blue exclusion.
 If viability is at least 90% proceed to the next step.